3682-2024 Official Plan Amendment No. 4 – Land Use Strategy (Land West of Prescott)

 institutional uses shall be centrally located to the Residential area to best serve

-• New residential development shall be oriented towards the street and address
+the community. - New residential development shall be oriented towards the street and address

 the street in a manner that supports an active streetscape for pedestrians.